s-shamesmuhametov-parc/PsQueryBuilder/README.md

 # 2. Select all columns from table
 Fro dbo.TestTable <# parameter with tab autocompletion #>

-# 3. Add column to select expression
+# 3. Set first column to select expression
 Sel TestTable.TestColumn <# parameter with tab autocompletion #>

 # 4. Join table to current table